pegahcarter/TAcharts/README.md

 # TAcharts
 ### By: Carter Carlson

 This repository provides technical tools to analyze OHLCV data, along with several TA chart functionalities.
-These functions are optimized for speed and utilize numpy vectorization over built-in pandas methods.
+These functions are optimized for speed and utilize numpy vectorization over built-in pandas methods when possible.

+---
 #### indicators
 * `atr(high, low, close, n=2)`: average true range from candlestick data
 * `bollinger(df=None, filename=None, interval=None, n=20, ndev=2)`: Bollinger bands for the close of an instrument